JetBrains/guide/site/python/tutorials/intro-aws/index.md

 This tutorial helps to understand how we can easily write serverless functions and easily deploy through PyCharm.

-_Note: We'll be using PyCharm Professional Edition for all the steps in this tutorial.
+_Note: We'll be using PyCharm with Pro subscription for all the steps in this tutorial.
 We will also be using MongoDB database as our primary datastore.
 For that we will be relying on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas)._